ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

     onePointActive(inactive_corners[0], x, y)
 }
 ```
-Here we just filter out the active corners instead and pass the one inactive corner to our function.
+Here we filter out the active corners instead and pass the one inactive corner to our function.

 ## End